syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 You can encrypt PDF document using RC4 algorithm with 40bit or 128bit key size.
 The following code snippet illustrates how to encrypt the PDF document with the [UserPassword](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSecurity~UserPassword.html).

+User password: Prevents people from opening or viewing a PDF document.
+Once the User Password is set, to open the PDF document, Adobe Acrobat/Reader will prompt a user to enter this password.
+If it is not correct, the document will not open.
+By setting a PDF User password, you can secure the PDF document.

 {% tabs %}

 {% highlight c# %}